 Dear New Whippet Owner- getting your whippet puppy

 Embarking on the life-changing journey of pointy-nosed parenthood?
 Congratulations!
-This advice for new whippet or new puppy owners offers a collection of top-tips and fabulous nuggets of knowledge shared by us and also a wonderful community of whippet and hound owners. to help you prepare for your new puppy.
+This advice for new whippet or new puppy owners offers a collection of top-tips and fabulous nuggets of knowledge shared by us and also a wonderful community of whippet and hound-owners. to help you prepare for your new puppy.

 new whippet owners